 Reid M. Wakefield

-Reid is an associate in the Firm's Labor, Employment and Employee Benefits Group.
+Reid is an attorney in the Firm's Labor, Employment and Employee Benefits Group.
 He represents employers and their executives in litigation before federal and state courts and administrative agencies, including the Massachusetts Commission Against Discrimination and Equal Employment Opportunity Commission.
 His litigation practice focuses on the defense of employment claims, including discrimination, harassment, retaliation, disability accommodations, wrongful termination, misclassification, breaches of employment agreements, and wage and hour laws.
 His litigation work also includes employee restrictive covenants, business torts, and civil rights claims.

 Reid also regularly advises employers on day-to-day labor and employment issues and drafts employment agreements, severance agreements, handbooks, and workplace policies.
 Additionally, Reid conducts internal investigations for clients in workplace matters, including at the executive level.